dylanhudson/phiddler/README.md

 The files:

-slicetunes.py extracts just the abc-formatted notes (and in this case, just from Reels to avoid potential Cronenberg-style odd-meter monstrosities.
+slicetunes.py extracts just the abc-formatted notes (and in this case, just from Reels to avoid potential Cronenberged odd-meter monstrosities).

 robotfiddler.py prepares the data and trains the neural net